 Governance

 We have established the EHS Management Committee in an effort to protect the environment and ensure the health and safety of employees while achieving the uniform management.
 The committee is chaired by the Chief Executive Officer of EHS Management, and consists of relevant division heads (including Directors) and presidents of the group companies.
 The EHS Management Committee discusses and reports on policies, target setting, and activities related to global EHS management twice a year, and matters to be discussed and reported are submitted to the Board of Directors, which supervises the Committee activities.
-In FY2022, the committee discussed promoting business partner engagement in reducing Scope 3 emissions and the introduction of internal carbon pricing.
+In FY2023, the committee discussed the promotion of business partner engagement for Scope 3 reduction and the development of a net-zero transition plan.

 Corporate Governance